Sweattowel/AlieSohn-Pottery/README.md

         Its like saving progress, i.e. if you visit this spot on say google maps and you register it as seen, store that in local memory
             Idea for implemen:
                 Save current page into memory, could be easy and painless page meaning the internal page not the page url itself as that would not need to be saved, also include an encrypted login state?
+                Save visited items? i.e. have a tick if you have clicked its description?
 COMPLETE Implement Route Protection: Use JWT or session-based authentication for protecting routes on the backend.
     Addit:
-        More research into how i did it and whether it is secure or not is required UNCOMPLETE Check Database Connection Limits: Investigate if the database has a maximum amount of concurrent connections and consider implementing a connection pool if necessary.
+        More research into how i did it and whether it is secure or not is required COMPLETE Check Database Connection Limits: Investigate if the database has a maximum amount of concurrent connections and consider implementing a connection pool if necessary.
 COMPLETE Ensure API Security: Validate request bodies to prevent SQL Injection vulnerabilities.
 COMPLETE Consider Learning C# or Golang: Expand development skills by exploring languages like C# or Golang, commonly used in the industry.
     Addit: